Closure of Experience TV

 Who invented television and when did it begin in Britain?
 What does a vision mixer do?
-What did television sets look like in the sixties?
-Why do we have adverts on television and how much are we influenced by what we see?
+What did TV sets look like in the sixties?
+Why do we have adverts on TV and how much are we influenced by what we see?
 Find the answers to all these questions and explore the exciting world of television in our interactive Experience TV gallery.

 The Race for Television

-Objects from our Television collection illustrate the evolution of television.
+Objects from our collections illustrate the evolution of television.
 Understand the scientific principles behind television technology and read about its earliest pioneers.
-You will see John Logie Baird's original apparatus and learn about the development of television, from the first scientific breakthrough in 1877 to the evolution of colour transmissions, recording devices and satellite television.
+See John Logie Baird's original apparatus and learn about the development of television, from the first scientific breakthrough in 1877 to the evolution of colour transmissions, recording devices and satellite TV.

 Gallery of Televisions

-In this section of the gallery you will see a large selection of domestic television receivers on display, taken from the world's largest collection of television technology.
-Use our interactive guide to learn about each TV set.
+See a large selection of domestic television receivers and use our interactive guide to learn about each TV set.

 The Production Zone

-Evolve, our flexible exhibition space dedicated to TV technology, is currently displaying a selection of objects from the recently acquired BBC Collection - an invaluable record of the growth and development of the BBC over the past 90 years.
+See a selection of objects from the BBC Collection – an invaluable record of the growth and development of the BBC over the past 90 years.
 Explore some of the objects online.

 Experience TV continues in the opposite gallery, across the staircase.